Transforming autoinflammatory disease treatment

 Though inflammation is normally a healthy part of the body’s response to injury or infection, some people experience a dysfunctional immune response.
 The resulting chronic inflammation can damage the body and lead to further disease.
 Current therapies for chronic inflammatory diseases such as Crohn’s disease, multiple sclerosis, and ankylosing spondylitis often work by suppressing the immune system, and treat symptoms rather than addressing the root causes of the disease.
-However, only 20-30% of patients benefit from these therapies long term.
-So, what if – instead of working against the immune system – we figured out how to restore its balance and function?
+However, only 25% of patients benefit from these therapies long term.
+What if – instead of working against the immune system – we figured out how to restore its balance and function?

 Meet the team